arcamens/arcamens/site_app/static/site_app/help/index.md

 ### Intro

 Arcamens was designed to allow a high level of communication and collaboration by teams.
-It implements so called Kanban Boards and Timelines.
+It implements so called Kanban Boards and Groups.
-Timelines can be used to delegate isolated tasks, share information, events, questions and even store information that is pertinent to a project.
+Groups can be used to delegate isolated tasks, share information, events, questions and even store information that is pertinent to a project.

 The aim of arcamens is being as flexible as possible.
 It allows better dealing with high payloads of information and facilitates